TranPhucVinh/C/Introduction/Pointer/Introduction.md

 double d;
 double *p1; // pointer to double
 const char *message1 = "Thread 1";

+//Equal to the previous ways and will give the same result int* intPointer;
 ```

 ``%p``: is used for **pointer**, like ``%d`` for **int**, ``%s`` for **string**.